iisc-datacatalysts/crime-weather-demograpics-census-data-ingestion/README.md

 - Weather-crime correlations
 - Demographic factors influencing crime rates
 - Spatial distribution of crime hotspots
+## Note:
+- We used google drive to store the dataset and parquet file.
+Ideally this has to be a HDFS storage.
+We have attempted to use HDFS .
+We could not implement the whole solution using HDFS due to resource constraints.
+Refer HDFS setup instructions md file for details.
 ## 🎯 Key Objectives

 1. **Data Integration**: Combine crime incidents, weather data, and demographic information into a single denormalized dataset